Last updated on February 1, 2023

 Shu Yun, the Silent Tempest

 When Shu Yun, the Silent Tempest was first introduced, a new game mode called “Tiny Leaders” was born.
-This format is very similar to Commander with one restriction: only cards with a mana value of three or less can be played.
+This format is very similar to Commander with one restriction: Only cards with a mana value of 3 or less can be played.
 As a commander, Shu Yun was the best of the best.

 The format isn’t supported anymore, but that hasn’t kept players from brewing Commander decks around this powerful and silent creature.